 The Continuing Competence Program (CCP) Workbook is an essential tool for identifying and reflection on your own practice, documenting your self-assessment, setting learning goals, documenting completed learning activities, and identifying the benefits to your practice.
 It also includes the space to tie all of this information together into your reflection on learning.
 The College encourages all regulated members to use this resource when completing their CCP each year.

 The CCP Workbook has three parts to help regulated members complete the Continuing Competence Program.
 We have included a summary of these parts below:

 Part 1 – Practice Profile Reflection

 Learning goals and activities are most beneficial when they relate to enhancing the learning, the knowledge and the skills of each individual regulated members current practice.
 As each regulated member defines their professional practice profile, they will find it easier to complete the self-assessment tools that follow and be better able to focus their learning on activities that relate to their practice.

 Part 2 – Self-Assessment

-The self-assessment tool is based on the Integrated Competencies for Dietetic Education and Practice and is designed to assist regulated members in identifying their learning needs and documenting opportunities to develop and improve various aspects of their practice.
+The self-assessment tool is based on the Standards of Practice and is designed to assist regulated members in identifying their learning needs and documenting opportunities to develop and improve various aspects of their practice.